Okanagan-Westside: Demographics

-Geography

 History

 The area of this constituency was first settled in the late 19th and early 20th centuries by European agriculturalists.
 Fruit growing, especially apple and cherry crops, were a major industry, although tourism, logging, mining, and now viticulture, have also been major industries in the region.
 The Okanogan peoples, an Interior Salish language group, have settled the area for several thousand years.

-1999 Redistribution
+1999 redistribution

-This electoral district was carved out of Okanagan West, Okanagan-Vernon and Okanagan-Penticton.
+This electoral district was carved out of Okanagan West, Okanagan-Vernon, and Okanagan-Penticton.

-2008 Redistribution
+2008 redistribution

-The electoral district was abolished in 2008 into Westside-Kelowna, Penticton and Fraser-Nicola.
+The electoral district was abolished in the 2008 re-distribution into Westside-Kelowna, Penticton, and Fraser-Nicola.